sgct/sgct/docs/configuration-files.md

 ### Attributes
 `path` *optional* \[ string \]
  > Sets the same path for `monoPath`, `leftPath`, and `rightPath`.
 If any of these three are also specified, they will overwrite the value provided in this function.
+The default value is `SGCT` relative to the current working directory.

 `monoPath` *optional* \[ string \]
  > Sets the path used when creating screenshots in the cases when no stereo mode is enabled.
 The default value is `SGCT` relative to the working directory.
 This value is ignored if the configuration uses any type of stereoscopic rendering method.